how to do barbell rows

 Keeping the upright torso and core tight throughout this functional exercise will support your perfect form, but it’ll also help you build a stronger core.

 You don’t want to go all the way down because your hamstrings probably won’t be ready for angles like that.
-You also want the bar to stay close to you.
+You also want the bar to stay close to you during the entire exercise.

 GRIP WIDTH